hacker3983/pyrit-installer/README.md

 ```
 <!--![install.jpg](https://www.mediafire.com/convkey/8644/l50t2tl6yqzcdzn6g.jpg)-->
 now after boom pyrit will be installed then we can install fluxion
-<h1>watch some of my youtube videos, like and subscribe to my channel and turn on the post notification</h1> https://www.youtube.com/watch?v=tiVC4VlK-ls
+# watch some of my youtube videos, like and subscribe to my channel and turn on the post notification [a](https://www.youtube.com/watch?v=tiVC4VlK-ls)
 # Problems fixed
 * error cloning git pyrit repository
 ![image](https://user-images.githubusercontent.com/54384337/116007949-1687b700-a5c7-11eb-9a1f-cdb347b94a38.png)